knasim/Vehicle-Detection-And-Tracking/writeup_template.md

 A linear SVM/HOG approach as I learnt produces false positives and this is a challenge.
 Execution speeds frames per second (FPS) can be area of improvement.
 I also feel some aspects of the program that run sequentially could benefit from parallelization.
 A CPU was used for this project.
-False positives were not entirely eliminated even after heatmap filtering, and this can be anther area for improvement.
+False positives were not entirely eliminated even after heatmap filtering, and this can be another area for improvement.

 I also took a peek at an advanced Deep net called YOLO (you only look once).
 This could be a very exciting application for this project I think just see the comparision between
 SVM + HOG vs. YOLO